appsmithorg/appsmith-docs/website/docs/build-apps/how-to-guides/Send-Filepicker-Data-with-API-Requests.md

 # Send Filepicker Data with API Requests

+This page shows you how to use the Filepicker widget to upload file data into API requests.

 ## Prerequisites

 * A [Filepicker](/reference/widgets/filepicker) widget to upload files.
-* An [API](/connect-data/reference/rest-api), for this guide, lets use the [Cloudinary API](https://cloudinary.com/documentation/image_upload_api_reference) as an example.
+* An [API](/connect-data/reference/rest-api), for this guide, lets use the [Cloudinary API](https://cloudinary.com/) as an example.

 ## Configure query

-Follow these steps to configure the Cloudinary API for file uploads via the API:
+Follow these steps to configure the Cloudinary API:

 <figure>
   <img src="/img/api-cloud-2.png" style= {{width:"700px", height:"auto"}} alt="Admin Settings option is available in the left sidebar"/>